skypilot-org/skypilot/docs/source/serving/autoscaling.rst

     # ...

 In this case, SkyServe will launch 2 replicas of your service.
-However, this deployment is fixed and cannot response to dynamic traffics.
+However, this deployment is fixed and cannot respond to dynamic traffics.
 SkyServe provides autoscaling feature to help you scale your service up and down based on the traffic.

 Minimal Example
 ---------------